 What was your ministry like inside of Iran?

-We started sharing the gospel secretly with people in our city—in parks, on the streets, etc. We always had a New Testament with us.
+We started sharing the gospel secretly with people in our city—in parks, on the streets, etc. Also, we always had a New Testament with us.
 We would start different conversations with different subjects and lead them to discuss our faith.
 After we knew we could trust someone we would add them to our house churches.
 It was hard to trust people, but it was really interesting to see how people were thirsty to know about Jesus.
 Most of the people I shared with wanted to have the New Testament and wanted to know more about Jesus.

 For me it was unbelievable to see how God is moving.
 I had the experience to share the gospel with many people, and I can hardly remember someone saying no.